JCurran0499/MatrixScript/README.md

 ```

 #### Allow Frontend CORS Permissions
 Edit the **.env** file, and fill in your frontend server's IP address or domain in the `FRONTEND` value.
+In addition, fill in the port your frontend server is using for the web app in the `PORT` value.
+By default, this is port 8080.
 This way, your web app backend will be able send CORS permissions to your frontend.
 <br/>
 <br/>